 Go Green: Recycled or compostable trash bags

 The best way to reduce trash bags?
 Create less waste.
-Otherwise, it turns into a guessing game at which type of bag is the most ecofriendly.
+Otherwise, it’s a toss up whether recycled trash bags or compostable trash bags are the most ecofriendly choice.

 You can go with compostable trash bags: If You Care, Green Paper Products, and Amazon have several options.
 However, compostable bags for collecting garbage that will end up buried in the landfill doesn’t make a lot sense to me, as they require they high heat of a commercial composting facility to break down.
 I thought they might decompose faster and with less byproducts than their plastic counterparts, but an article from the Columbia Climate School suggests the bags mummify along with the waste they hold.